Arkansas Scholarship Lottery: Natural State Jackpot

-This game was introduced on August 27th, 2012.
+This game was introduced on August 27, 2012.
 Players need to pick a set of 5 numbers from 1 to 39 for each $1 game played.
 Five numbers are drawn at random from a field of primary numbers ranging from 1 to 39 for each drawing.
-Players need to match all five numbers in any order with the numbers selected on their Natural State Jackpot tickets to win the jackpot which starts at $50,000 cash.
+Players need to match all five numbers in any order with the numbers selected on their Natural State Jackpot tickets to win the jackpot which starts at $50,000 cash and rolls over by $5,000 until it reaches $100,000 after which it rolls over by $10,000 until it’s won (usually the jackpot for this game is won when it’s within the $200,000 to $225,000 range).
 Players can also win by matching 2, 3, or 4 numbers in any order out of the 5 selected.
-Drawings are held every Monday through Saturday.
+Drawings are held every day.

 Lotto

-This game began on September 18th, 2022, with drawings held every Wednesday and Saturday starting on September 21st 2022.
+This game began on September 18, 2022, with drawings held every Wednesday and Saturday starting on September 21, 2022.
 The game is played by picking 6 numbers from a field of primary numbers ranging from 1 to 40 for each $2 game played.
 The Arkansas Lottery draws 6 winning Lotto numbers and 1 bonus number from that field of numbers ranging from 1 to 40.
 Players have to match the first 6 numbers drawn in any order with the numbers on their Lotto tickets to win the jackpot which starts at $250,000.
 The 7th number is the bonus number and can be used with 3, 4, or 5 of the winning numbers drawn to increase prizes won for matching 3, 4, or 5 numbers without the bonus number.
 Players can also win by matching 2 numbers and the bonus number.